parama-tool/parama/README.md

 # parama
-A tool for sterechemical quality assessment of super high-resolution protein structures
+A tool for stereochemical quality assessment of super high-resolution protein structures
 ********************************************************************************************************
 About PARAMA:
 ********************************************************************************************************